-The Department of Children and Families, Office of Child Welfare, administers the program.
-The Adoption Unit of the Office of Child Welfare is responsible for accepting applications, determining the benefit award for each eligible applicant and transferring the budget to each agency or school district that has an eligible employee.
+The Department of Children and Families and the Office of Child & Family Well-Being, administers the program.
+The Adoption Unit of the Office of Child & Family Well-Being, is responsible for accepting applications, determining the benefit award for each eligible applicant and transferring the budget to each agency or school district that has an eligible employee.

-If, prior to the adoption, the child was in the permanent custody of the Florida Department of Children and Families and the final order of adoption was granted on or after July 1, 2015 (inception date of program), the child may be eligible.
-Children adopted internationally, through interventions, or privately do not qualify.
+If, prior to the adoption, the child was in the permanent custody of the Florida Department of Children and Families and the final order of adoption was granted on or after:

-The Office of Child Welfare will accept applications during the annual open enrollment period, beginning the first business day of March and concluding on the last business day of April.
-To be considered for benefits, applicants must submit a completed Application for Adoption Benefits.
-It is the employee’s responsibility to obtain all necessary signatures prior to submission of the application.
-Employees who apply and are determined to be qualified but are not awarded a benefit must re-apply the next year.
+Office of Child & Family Well-Being will accept applications during the annual open enrollment period, beginning the first business day of January and concluding on the last business day of March.
+To be considered for benefits, applicants must submit a completed Application for Adoption Benefit

-The funding of the program varies each year and the amount of the annual appropriation affects how many applicants will receive the benefit.
+The funding of the program varies each year and the amount of the annual appropriation affects how many applicants will receive a monetary benefit.
 By law, payments must be made in a lump sum and are considered supplemental wages and applicable payroll taxes must be deducted.

-Contact your Human Resources Office, the Adoption Information Center at 1-800-96-ADOPT, or StateEmployee.Adoption@myflfamilies.com for additional information regarding the State Employee Adoption Benefit Program.
+Contact your Human Resources Office or the Adoption Information Center at 1-800-96-ADOPT for additional information about the State Employee Adoption Benefit Program.